 Long COVID is a multi-system, multi-organ condition with a very wide and divergent presentation.
 Medically speaking, patients may need help from several specialists including cardiology, neurology, nephrology and rheumatology.
 Many patients will benefit from seeking care for any related mental health issues they are experiencing.
-It is important to note that while Long COVID can present with anxiety and depression as part of the syndrome, it is not primarily a mental health condition.
+It is important to note that while Long Haulers can present with anxiety and depression as part of the syndrome, it is not primarily a mental health condition.

-Rehabilitation and Long Covid
+Rehabilitation and Long COVID

 Some members of the rehabilitation community are beginning to expand their understanding of Long COVID.
 It is very important that patients seek care from professionals that have an understanding of the condition and how symptoms tend to behave.
 In particular the following cautions should be considered: